Primordial regular black holes as all the dark matter. I. Time-radial-symmetric metrics: Results

-As a result of the shifts discussed above, the lower edge of the asteroid mass window where PBHs could make up the entire DM component is modified for all four metrics considered.
-We recall that in the Schwarzschild case, the lower edge of the window lies at $M_{\text{pbh}} \simeq 10^{14}\,{\text{kg}}$.
-For the Bardeen, Hayward, and CGSV PRBHs, the looser constraints on $f_{\text{pbh}}$ result in the asteroid mass window further opening up by up to half a decade in mass or more.
-The maximum extension of the window is reached for the Hayward PRBH closer to extremality, in which case the lower edge decreases by about an order of magnitude to $M_{\text{pbh}} \simeq 10^{13}\,{\text{kg}}$.
-The opposite behaviour is of course observed for Hayward-like PRBHs, in which case the asteroid mass window further closes down, although by a lesser extent with respect to the previous cases.
-For instance, for $\ell/r_H=0.75$, the lower edge increases to $M_{\text{pbh}} \simeq 2\times 10^{14}\,{\text{kg}}$.
-Overall, we therefore observe that considering PRBHs in place of the standard Schwarzschild ones can move the resulting constraints on $f_{\text{pbh}}$ in either direction, further opening up or closing down the asteroid mass window, with the allowed region for the window lower edge spanning over a decade in mass, at least for the PRBHs considered.
+As a result of the shifts discussed above, the lower edge of the asteroid mass window where PBHs could make up the entire DM component is modified for all three metrics considered.
+We recall that in the Schwarzschild case, the lower edge of the window lies at $M_{\text{pbh}} \simeq 10^{17}\,{\text{g}}$.
+For the PRBHs we consider, the looser constraints on $f_{\text{pbh}}$ result in the asteroid mass window further opening up by up to half a decade in mass or more.
+The maximum extension of the window is reached for the Hayward PRBH closer to extremality, in which case the lower edge decreases by about an order of magnitude to $M_{\text{pbh}} \simeq 10^{16}\,{\text{g}}$.
+Overall, we therefore observe that considering PRBHs in place of the standard Schwarzschild ones can relax the resulting constraints on $f_{\text{pbh}}$, further opening up the asteroid mass window.
+The allowed region for the window lower edge spans over a decade in mass, at least for the PRBHs and range of $\ell$ considered.
+We note that, as $\ell$ moves towards the extremal limit, the temperatures of these PRBHs $T$ approaches zero.
+This is indeed generally expected from thermodynamical arguments.
+In this case, which is the one studied in Ref.~\cite{Pacheco:2018mvs}, the PRBHs do not evaporate, and therefore our evaporation constraints do not apply.
+See also Refs.~\cite{Davies:2024ysj} for a related study appearing after ours.

 Three comments are in order before concluding.
-Firstly we note that, for a given PRBH space-time, the curves describing the $f_{\text{pbh}}(M)$ limits are approximately, but not exactly parallel to the Schwarzschild ones (blue solid curves in Figs.~\ref{fig:fpbhlimitsbardeen}--\ref{fig:fpbhlimitshaywardlike}).
-The reason is simply that, as $\ell$ is increased, the datapoint shown in Fig.~\ref{fig:fluxdatalimits} which is first being overshot and therefore responsible for determining the $f_{\text{pbh}}$ limit can potentially change (in part due to the spectrum slightly changing shape, especially in the Hayward-like case where we saw that an increase in $\ell$ lead to a richer peak structure due to the effect of different $l$ modes).
+Firstly we note that, for a given PRBH space-time, the curves describing the $f_{\text{pbh}}(M)$ limits are approximately, but not exactly parallel to the Schwarzschild ones (blue solid curves in Figs.~\ref{fig:fpbhlimitsbardeen}--\ref{fig:fpbhlimitscgsv}).
+The reason is simply that, as $\ell$ is increased, the datapoint shown in Fig.~\ref{fig:fluxdatalimits} which is first being overshot and therefore responsible for determining the $f_{\text{pbh}}$ limit can potentially change (in part due to the spectrum slightly changing shape).